ysoojin/app/docs/installation/sideloadly.md

 Enjoy!
 You can now open NeoFreeBird from the home screen normally and start using it!

 > [!WARNING]
-> Keep in mind that the App will expire after 7 days if you do not have a paid Apple Developer Account after which you would have to repeat this process starting at Step 1
+> Keep in mind that the App will expire after 7 days if you do not have a paid Apple Developer Account after which you would have to repeat this process.